 The clearance area in this project is divided into two locations:

-- Location 1: A 15-kilometre section of the Ashley River from Ashley Gorge (about 536ha)
+- Location one: A 15-kilometre section of the Ashley River from Ashley Gorge (about 536ha)

-- Location 2: An 8-kilometre section of the Ashley River, from the end of Location 1 to the Okuku confluence and approximately 7.5 km upstream in the Okuku River to just west of the Grey River confluence (about 140 ha).
+- Location two: An 8-kilometre section of the Ashley River, from the end of Location 1 to the Ōkuku confluence and approximately 7.5 km upstream in the Ōkuku River to just west of the Grey River confluence (about 140 ha).

-The clearance of Location 2, up to the Ōkuku confluence was completed at the end of 2022.
-Works on the Ōkuku continue.
+The clearance of the main area on the Ashley River, from the end of location one to the Ōkuku confluence was completed at the end of 2022.

 Vegetation clearance of site one on the Ōkuku River (above Birch Hill Road bridge) was completed in May 2023.

 Works on site two (on the Ōkuku River to just west of the Grey River confluence) were completed on 1 July 2023.
 This included deep-planting willows to stabilise the banks (see bottom right of the Ōkuku River image), Anchored Tree Protection (ATP) and construction of a gravel bank at the breakout site (see centre of the image), along with clearance of the island to promote braid mobility and increase flood capacity (see centre left of the image).

 The properties affected by the 2021 floods now have a much greater level of flood resilience, with the full extent of the flood protection works undertaken to be achieved once plantings have fully established root networks.